How to Value My Startup Company Without Revenue

-A small percentage of something vs a large percentage of nothing: Often founders get hung up on equity percentages early on or on how much their business will be worth in the future.
+A small percentage of something vs a large percentage of nothing… Startup founders can get hung up on equity percentages or on how much their business will be worth in the future.
 In reality, your equity isn’t worth a lot if you cannot raise the funding you need to execute your vision.
 Don’t sacrifice the smaller piece of the big future pie for a big piece of the currently small pie.

 Think about future rounds: Be realistic about additional future capital requirements, and communicate that to potential investors.
 You’re likely to raise funds again in the future, so this round is part of several valuation steps.
-The biggest valuation today isn’t always the best solution if it means you will struggle to achieve a higher valuation in your next fundraise at risk.
-Valuing your startup realistically in the first place is critical, as is being confident that you can increase that value next time.
+The biggest valuation today isn’t always the best solution if it means you will struggle to achieve a higher valuation in your next fundraise.
+Valuing your startup realistically in the first place is critical, as is being confident that you can demonstrate a clear value increase before your next fundraise.

 Future value potential drives pricing today: What your startup is worth today is mainly based on the potential future value of the company when there is an exit event.
-Your valuation is unlikely to be driven by applying a multiple to current revenues or valuing your current IP or other assets.
+As a pre-revenue startup your valuation cannot be calculated by applying a multiple to current revenues or, most likely, by valuing your current IP or other assets.
 Make sure that your financial projections demonstrate your value creation potential and ambition.
 Why be conservative if the resulting projections don’t offer attractive value potential which meets investors’ expectations?

 Valuation is about balancing risk and reward for investors: Investors in growth startups seek to balance the high risk of failure with the potential for significant returns on investments that do well.
-They want to see evidence that their investment has the potential to yield a serious return on investment - a 10x return is a rule of thumb.
+They want to see evidence that their investment can yield a serious return on investment - a 10x return is a rule of thumb.

 Get Into the Mind of an Angel or Venture Capital Investor

-To understand how investors are likely to value your startup, we need to know how they look at the balance of risk and reward.
+To understand how investors are likely to value your startup without revenue, we need to know how they look at the balance of risk and reward.
 Let’s start by making some assumptions about the performance of an investor’s portfolio:

 Let’s assume a portfolio of ten investments of £100,000, totalling £1m of capital.
-Let’s then assume that these 10 deals all exit in 5 years, with two highly successful, three will fail, and five will do OK.
+Let’s then assume that these 10 deals all exit in 5 years, with two highly successful, three failures, and five which do OK.
 And let’s assume that “OK” means a return on investment of 2x.
 How much do the successful deals need to return to produce a decent overall return to the investor?

-The five deals that do OK achieve 2x, delivering a return of £1m: The investor gets their money back.
+The five deals that do OK achieve 2x, delivering a return of £1m: The investor gets all of their original investment back.

-If the two successful deals return 5x: The overall portfolio return is 2x or 19% annual return over five years.
+If the two successful deals return 5x: The overall capital return is £2m or 2x, representing a 19% annual return over five years.
 That’s OK, but not a great return if you consider the risks of investing in startups.

-If the successful deals return 10x: The overall portfolio return is 3x or a 32% annual return.
+If the successful deals return 10x: The overall portfolio return is £3m or 3x, representing a 32% annual return.
 That’s a bit more like it.

 Investors need high returns because the statistics are sobering.
 90% of startups fail; a third of them in their first year.
 Even if an investor has a portfolio of 10 startups as above to spread the risk, statistically they still have about a 30% chance of losing their entire investment.

 Taking 10x as the target return on investment, let’s look at valuations now and in the future.
 If your business achieves its goals, what will it be worth in 5 years?
 What could you sell the business for?

 Let’s say that you can demonstrate that your business in 5 years could be worth £50 million.
-By the way, investors will use various techniques to estimate future value, such as looking at comparable companies and discounted cash flow analysis, as mentioned briefly above.
+By the way, investors will use various techniques to estimate future value, such as looking at comparable analysis and discounted cash flow analysis, as mentioned briefly above.
 Simplistically, they will apply a multiple to your future revenues to represent what a buyer at that time would be willing to pay for the business.
 Let’s say for the sake of argument you are forecasting year 5 revenues of £10 million, and a 5x multiple of those revenues is appropriate.

 The valuation today which gives the investor a 10x return would be 1/10th of £50 million or £5 million.

 The investor’s returns are going to be diluted by any future fundraisings.
-Imagine you need to raise a further £10 million at a valuation of £20 million to achieve your £50 million valuation.
-That would reduce the investor’s share in that future value by half, so a 10x return becomes a 5x return.
+Imagine you need to raise a further £5 million at a valuation of £20 million to achieve your £50 million valuation.
+That would reduce the investor’s share in that future value by 25%, so a 10x return becomes a 7.5x return.